The TOTOLINK T10 Smart Home Wi-Fi System is arguably one of the most affordable Wi-Fi mesh systems on the market.

-For example, the QoS feature requires you to figure out the upload and download speed yourself and enter them manually.
-And then you’ll have to calculate and enter the amount bandwidth you’d like to allocate for a particular client to set a rule.
+For example, the QoS feature requires you to figure out the upload and download speeds yourself and enter them manually.
+And then, you’ll have to calculate and enter the amount of bandwidth you’d like to allocate for a particular client to set a rule.
 You need to know networking reasonably well before you can make this work, if at all.

 Other settings, like port forwarding or URL filtering, require similar manual inputs.
 For this reason, it’s kind of a good thing that the T10 doesn’t have a lot of features.
 Other than the QoS, it only has a standard set of network settings.